-The club has Zoom meetings on Monday evenings and rides are held on Tuesdays, Thursdays, Saturdays, and Sundays.
+The club runs social meetings on Monday evenings at 19:30 and rides are held on Tuesdays, Thursdays and Sundays.

 What to ride.

-Members usually ride ‘tourer’ or ‘audax’ road cycles, some ride hybrids and we welcome electric bikes.
+Members use a variety of bikes, road, gravel, hybrids and we welcome electric bikes.
 As long as it’s roadworthy and properly maintained anything goes – you might struggle on a full suspension mountain bike – horses for courses.
 Be equipped with at least one spare tube, pump and tyre levers (club riders would help with mending punctures).
 You will need lights as the nights draw in – it’s all too easy to be caught out unlit at dusk.
-Most importantly, you will need a water bottle, an emergency snack or banana, and some money for the cafe.
+Most importantly, you will need a water bottle, an emergency snack or banana, and some money/card for the cafe.
 It is also useful to carry identification, details of any medical condition, and a mobile phone.

 What to wear.

 Lycra is not necessary, many do because it works.
 In winter some members wear reflective ankle bands and other items to increase their visibility on the road.
 Helmets are not obligatory but photos show the general consensus.

 Riding in a group.